The Low-Quality Traffic Dilemma

-E.A.T.
-(Expert.
-Authoritative.
-Trustworthy.) are guidelines that Google reviewers use to determine the quality of a piece of content.
-It seems intimidating, but realistically, it’s just about showing consumers your content is valuable and reliable.
-If you’re not showing people that, it may seem like your traffic is low quality, but really you’re just not giving off trustworthy vibes to your website and app visitors!
+E.A.T. is an acronym for “Expertise – Authoritativeness – Trustworthiness,” which are guidelines that Google uses to determine the quality of a piece of content.
+E.A.T. is about showing consumers that your content is valuable and reliable.
+If you’re not showing people that, it may seem like your traffic is low quality, but really, you’re just not giving off trustworthy vibes to your website and app visitors!

 3. Technical Problems

 Site speed, functionality and technical SEO health are all vital to protecting against high bounce rates and other poor engagement signals.
 People are extremely quick to leave your site if it takes too long to load or an element isn’t working as expected.
 This is especially true for mobile users.

 To combat this, use tools like Google Analytics, Semrush, and PageSpeed Insights to check your page speed, Core Web Vitals, and technical SEO health.
 And make sure all your digital properties are mobile-friendly!

 4. Lack of Personalization

 No, we don’t mean writing individual poems for everyone on your contact list.
 Even if your audience is a narrow community, it’s important to still acknowledge the different ways in which people engage with your content and are driven to make a purchase.
 Incorporate personalized user experience wherever you can.

 Email marketing is an excellent opportunity to personalize content.
 Producing non-specific, bland emails won’t connect with consumers.